SunnerLi/ImageSocket_Android/README.md

 Abstract
 ---------------------
-This project provide a new class `ImageSocket`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project provide a new class `ImageSocket`.
 As the usual, you can easily transfer the string.
 But It's not easy to transfer the image with a few code.
 On the Android platform, Google provide TCP & UDP two WiFi method to pass information.
+One the other hand, the python platform provide socket pachage to receive the infomation.
 This project build a basic API that the developer can transfer the image in a easy way!

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project provide Internet( TCP & UDP ) and bluetooth methodology to reach the goal.

 Example
 ---------------------
 TCP: